Peace Party (India): 2017 UP Assembly Elections

+The Party did not regain any of its seat which it won in last elections.

 2022 UP Assembly Elections

 The Peace Party and the Rashtriya Ulama Council (RUC) decided to contest the 2022 Uttar Pradesh Assembly elections together under the banner of the United Democratic Alliance.

 During the announcement of the decision at a press conference, Peace Party chief Dr Ayub said that even after 74 years of Independence, Muslims had continued to be the “slaves” of secular parties.

 Strategy

 The strategy of the PECP is to bring together other like-minded parties and groups, such as the, Bhartiya Samaj Party, Janvadi Party and National Lok Hit Party into one.
 It plants to expand its activities to other regions of India, including Bihar, Jharkhand, Uttrakhand, Delhi, Madhya Pradesh, Rajasthan, Maharashtra, Odisha, and Chhattisgarh.
 In 2015, the Delhi state unit of the party merged with the AAP, shortly before the 2015 Delhi polls.
 They have some presence in Muslim dominated areas of Eastern Uttar Pradesh.